briankimstudio/drp/docs/data.md

 nav_order: 2
 ---

-There are several public database where we can download drug response results.
+There are several public databases where we can download drug response results.

 ### Database for preclinical data